Back to School Solon 2020-21:

 Q 15.
 What happens if a teacher tests positive for COVID-19?

 A. Any teacher or staff member testing positive for COVID-19 would be isolated and not in school for 14 days.
 Every class taught by that teacher would be quarantined for 14 days and move to virtual learning for that 14-day period.

 Q 14.
 For in-school learning, will my child stay in the same classroom for each period?
 Or will they still move from one classroom to another?

-A. This may look a little different at each school and we will continue to add details over the next week.
+A. This may look a little different at each school and we will continue to add details.
 At Solon High School, students will need to move from classroom to classroom for each period of the day.
 At the K-4 buildings, students will remain in their classrooms for the core academics but move to the specials classrooms for their scheduled special that day.
-At Orchard students will move among their team classes and to specials classes to add variation to their learning environments.
+At Orchard students will move among their team classes and to specials classes with their cohort to add variation to their learning environments.
 Like Orchard, Solon Middle School uses the team model and is finalizing the plans for student movement among classrooms early this week, so families will have time to factor that into their decision-making.

 Q 13.
 Are the students required to wear both a face mask and face shield at the same time?